CjDave/MatrixCalculator207/README.md

 ```

 <div align="center"><strong> buttonsStructDesign(int xLocation, int yLocation, int matrixNo, int location)</strong> </div><br>
-<p>This function is used too draw a single matrix cell.
-It takes in the information for the row and column that it is,which matrix it is being drawn to and its location in the array.
-It starts by setting the cordinates and the bounds for the cell next depending I used a switch so that  (1,2,3) represents matrix A,B, And the result and depending on which number is supplied int the parameter the matrix is drawn.
-All cases are similar they both display a text which is the heading of the matrix, then they call the storeMatrixData to darw to store and draw the button.The difference is in their y location and which matrix is sent in the parameters.
-Next a rectangle is drawn around the button to give it the matrix design </p>
+<p>This function is used to draw a single matrix cell.
+It takes in the information for the row and column number of the cell, which matrix it is being drawn to, and its location in the array.
+It starts by setting the coordinates and the bounds for the cell.
+Next, depending on the matrix a switch used so that (1,2,3) represents matrix A, B, and the
+result.
+Depending on which number is supplied into the parameter the matrix is drawn.
+All cases are similar, they all display a text which is the heading of the matrix, then they call the storeMatrixData() to
+draw to store and draw the button.
+The difference is in their y location and which matrix is sent in the parameters.
+Next, a rectangle is drawn around the button to give it the matrix design </p>

 ``` java
 //Design the cell of a matrix